-JG: One thing that I haven't heard a ton about in terms of family leave is using a strategy like that of gay marriage, which you do state-by-state.
-I know there's only a funding mechanism for paid leave in place in a few states at this point, but is there any hope of doing it state-by-state rather than having a federal policy?
+**JG:** One thing that I haven’t heard a ton about in terms of family leave is using a strategy like that of gay marriage, which you do state-by-state.
+I know there’s only (2) at this point, but is there any hope of doing it state-by-state rather than having a federal policy?

 **KG:** Yes, and we should work on it both state-by-state and federally, because they build upon each other.
 With gay marriage, state-by-state advocacy moved public opinion forward, so that by the time it got to the Supreme Court, public opinion had already moved.
 So the Supreme Court could say, this is already a national viewpoint, this is not some radical idea.
 You have to work on paid leave on all these fronts.
 State, local, federal at the same time.
 Business by business by business.
 And get more community leaders to say, “This was the best thing we could have done for our businesses.”

 Paid leave in California has worked.
-Ninety percent of businesses say it had no negative effect on their bottom line and, if anything, it had an overwhelmingly positive effect on morale and retention.
-So we've got proof in the pudding, and that policy's not even as generous as the one we've written.
+(3) say it had no negative effect on their bottom line and, if anything, it had an overwhelmingly positive effect on morale and retention.
+So we’ve got proof in the pudding, and that policy’s not even as generous as the one we’ve written.

-JG: Another issue where there seems like there's momentum is campus sexual assault.
-Could you talk a little bit about the details of your legislation?
+**JG:** Another issue where there seems like there’s momentum is campus sexual assault.
+Could you talk a little bit (4)?

-KG: The [Campus Accountability & Safety Act] does four basic things.
+**KG:** The does four basic things.
 It requires an online survey every two years for all college kids to have access to, to fill out.
-And that will be published by the Department of Education, so you actually know which schools are safe, which ones don't deal with these problems effectively, and you'll know about where the challenges are at each school.
+And that will be published by the Department of Education, so you actually know which schools are safe, which ones don’t deal with these problems effectively, and you’ll know about where the challenges are at each school.